 The timber frame structure is dimensioned according to loads and energy efficiency needs.
-Paroc stone wool is easy to install between the frame studs, as the firm stone wool stays between the studs without any fasteners.
+PAROC stone wool is easy to install between the frame studs, as the firm stone wool stays between the studs without any fasteners.
 In a fire, stone wool protects the frame from charring.
 Indeed, stone wool is the only insulation that can be used in the fire dimensioning of wooden structures as a factor that improves fire resistance.
-According to fire tests and calculations, the most commonly used wood-framed wall structures insulated with Paroc stone wool reach fire resistance class El 60 (partitions or non-load-bearing external walls) or REI 60 (load-bearing external walls).
+According to fire tests and calculations, the most commonly used wood-framed wall structures insulated with PAROC stone wool reach fire resistance class EI 60 (partitions or non-load-bearing external walls) or REI 60 (load-bearing external walls).
+(Eurofins statement EUFI29-19003518-T1).